freud/DatabaseFixture/readme.md

    - [ ] The option to set the auto-creation flag.
 3. [ ] Apply only SQL files that are not applied already.
    - [x] SQL files executer, that works with every SQL content (see [SMO](https://stackoverflow.com/a/40830/14163658)).
+4. [ ] Snapshots:
-4. [ ] Snapshots: detected by the SQL files pattern *-snapshot.sql.
+   - [ ] detected by the SQL files pattern *-snapshot.sql.
+   - [ ] support backup & restore binary snapshots.
 5. [ ] DatabaseFixture.Testing extension to re-create the whole database from scratch.
 6. [ ] Different adtabase providers:
    - [ ] Microsoft SQL Server